The original alert published on November 2, 2020 was updated on January 22, 2021.

 General State Filing Requirements

 California has authorized the California Franchise Tax Board (FTB) to enforce and collect state individual health coverage mandate penalties.
 The FTB requires insurance carriers and certain employer plan sponsors to report offers of health coverage so it can determine which residents owe a penalty.
-The FTB has recently released draft instructions to explain the new mandatory reporting requirements, and observers expect the FTB to finalize the draft instructions with few, if any, changes.
+The FTB has released draft instructions to explain the new mandatory reporting requirements, and observers expect the FTB to finalize the draft instructions with few, if any, changes.

 What to File